muhammet-kandemir-95/dmuka3.CS.Simple.BlazorBootstrap/README.md

 }
 ```

- Secondly, we need to create a **Dmuka3TableModel** for communicating.
+ Secondly, we need to create a **Dmuka3TableModel** for communicating between Dmuka3TableComponent and other component which uses this model.

 ```csharp
 public partial class Index : ComponentBase